Arc-like continua, Julia sets of entire functions, and Eremenko's Conjecture: All arc-like continua with terminal points are Julia continua

 for $k\geq 1$.
-Note that $\invlim(X_k,f_{k+1})$ is homeomorphic to the Julia continuum $\Jsh(\tilde{F})$.
-We will endow each $X_k$ with a metric that is essentially the Euclidean metric, but modified near infinity and on the left side of the tract; see~\eqref{eqn:dXk}.
-This is done to ensure that the system is expanding, so that we can indeed apply Proposition~\ref{prop:conjugacyprinciple}.
+Note that $\uarrow{X}\defeq \invlim(X_k,f_{k+1})$ is homeomorphic to the Julia continuum $\Jsh(\tilde{F})$.
+We shall endow each $X_k$ with a metric that agrees with the Euclidean metric, except near infinity and on the left side of the tract; see~\eqref{eqn:dXk}.
+This modification is done to ensure that the system is expanding, so that we can indeed apply Proposition~\ref{prop:conjugacyprinciple}.